-The cost-per-click and cost-per-result are increasing and will continue to increase in 2020 and beyond.
-I recently wrote an article how to lower your Facebook ad cost in 2020.
+The cost-per-click and cost-per-result are increasing and will continue to increase in 2021 and beyond.
+I recently wrote an article on how to lower your Facebook ad cost in 2021.
 Check out this article for more details.
 Here are a few tips for you to follow:

 - Create ‘Lookalike’ or ‘Special ads audience’ based on the Facebook pixel data of people who have taken some action on your website or previous ads.

-- Keep changing images and videos that you are using at lease once in a week.
+- Keep changing images and videos that you are using at least once a week.
 This will help you avoid ad fatigue.